A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Akuma (悪魔): Demon.

 - Arienai (有り得ない): Unbelievable.
 Impossible.
-In the Kansai dialect, this becomes ariehen.
+Ariehen is the Kansai slang version.

-- Arubaito (アルバイト): Part time work.
+- Arubaito (アルバイト): Part-time work.
 Sometimes shortened to baito.
-Derived from the German word arbeit.
+Derived from the German word arbeit, which means “to work.”

 - Arukimasu (歩きます): Walk.